 It really is THAT good!

 Now folks, I have a lot of kids, so this 4 loaf batch of quick bread is perfect for our family to eat on all week!
 But if you don’t have a house-full like I do, feel free to half the recipe OR make it all and freeze some or share with friends!

 Is it bananas you have running out your ears rather than zucchini?

 A while back, I mentioned on Instagram how we had shredded up a bunch of zucchini and made bread with some while freezing the rest in portions just the right size for making more bread in the future.

 Of course, everyone wanted the recipe for the bread, so my daughter quickly snapped some photos of the bread (before the boys and the daddy – gobbled it all up), and I threw together this post!

 By the way, healthy is no where in this bread. ( No, you can’t count the zucchini!)
-But, if you do want a healthier version, I have a Whole Wheat Zucchini Bread recipe in the Large Family Recipes section of this blog.
+Some days you just have to throw healthy out the window and make something decadent.

 OK, back to our regularly scheduled recipe…

 Grab your zucchini and let’s go!

 Decadent Large Family Zucchini Bread